parthenon-hpc-lab/parthenon/docs/interface/Metadata.md

   `Metadata::WithFluxes` and `Metadata::FillGhosts` to send flux
   corrections across meshblocks.

-- If `Metadata::RemeshComm` is set, the variable is communicated between ranks during remeshing.
+- If `Metadata::ForceRemeshComm` is set, the variable is communicated between ranks during remeshing.
 Variables with `Metadata::Independent` and/or `Metadata::FillGhost` are also automatically communicated when a block is communicated from one process to another.
 Other variables **are not**